RQledotai/rqle-ai-langchain-util/README.md

   ```
   **Note** Report is only generated if all unit test have completed successfully.

-## About RQle AI <a name="about-rqle-ai"></a>
+## About RQle.AI <a name="about-rqle-ai"></a>
-**RQle AI** believes in the transformative potential of Generative AI.
+[**RQle.AI**](https://www.linkedin.com/company/102641077) believes in the transformative potential of Generative AI.
 More specifically, it focuses on showcasing real-world applications of how Generative AI can empower individuals and organizations worldwide in addressing customers' "*job to be done*" problems and create value for them.

 ## Disclaimer <a name="disclaimer"></a>
 This library and its use of Large Language Models (LLMs) are subject to the **following disclaimers**: